-The Associate in Applied Science-Transfer degree is built upon the technical courses required for job preparation but also includes a college-level general education component common in structure for all such degrees.
+The Associate in Applied Science-Transfer degree is built upon the technical courses required for job preparation includes college-level but also а general education component common in structure for all such degrees.
 Public and private universities are not required to accept AAS-T degrees.
 Students must check with their advisor at Lower Columbia College and a representative from the college they plan to attend to determine the specific transfer and admission requirements in their field of study.